jschultz299/odhe_ros/README.md

 This ros workspace has been used to develop the whole project, so different iterations of the project require different program files.

+This repo is not intended to be cloned into a ros workspace and be useful right away.
+In the future, I will upload a cleaned and maintained repo for this purpose.

 ## Head-Mounted System
 The first iteration of the project used the iSCAN etl-600 wearable eye tracker.
 We used a faster-RCNN object detection network to detect cups,